Uncovering the Best Desserts in Bologna

 Where to eat tagliatelle cake

-This bakery in the middle of Quadrilatero food market provides bread and desserts from over a century.
+This bakery in the middle of Quadrilatero food market has provided bread and desserts for over 150 years.
 Enter for a slice of cake and exit with a full bag.

 Forno Atti